 Most states have minimum requirements for auto insurance coverage, so drivers have a base level of financial responsibility.
 Choosing enough liability insurance will minimize out-of-pocket expenses in the event of a claim.
 Pay a little more now, and you’ll pay a lot less later.

 Auto Liability Coverage has two parts: Bodily Injury Liability and Property Damage Liability.
+Details about both types of coverage are listed below.

 - Bodily Injury Liability Coverage: This covers medical expenses, lost wages, and legal fees for the people injured in an accident you caused.